Our Juris Doctor (JD) degree program provides the opportunity to pursue your legal education in a collegial and student-centered environment.

 - Employment or domestic obligations preventing earlier application

-- Learning disability or physical impairment that hinders access to, or effective use of, educational opportunities
+- Disability or other condition that hinders access to, or effective use of, educational opportunities

 - Significant interruption of post-secondary education

-Special applicants will be admitted based on the Admission Committee's assessment of their ability to cope successfully with the requirements of the Juris Doctor (JD) degree program.
-Special applicants' LSAT scores will usually be given significant weight.
-There is no formal quota for special applicants, but the number of special applicants is necessarily limited.
+Discretionary category applicants will be admitted based on the Admission Committee's assessment of their ability to cope successfully with the requirements of the Juris Doctor (JD) degree program.
+Discretionary category applicants' LSAT scores will usually be given significant weight.
+There is no formal quota for discretionary applicants, but the number of discretionary applicants is necessarily limited.